serdarburakguneri/hobby-streamer/README.md

 # Hobby Streamer

-> A personal playground for exploring video streaming ideas, built by a software engineer for fun and learning.
+> A personal playground for exploring video streaming ideas, asset management and platform building, built by a software engineer for fun and learning.

-Hobby Streamer is where I tinker with video processing pipelines, domain-driven design, and event-driven microservices.
+Hobby Streamer is where I tinker with video processing pipelines, asset management, domain-driven design, and event-driven microservices.
 It handles video uploads, HLS and DASH transcoding, and streaming delivery with authentication (Keycloak), logging, monitoring, and developer tooling.

 ## What's Here